jmorettoni/marketplace_eth/README.md

 ps 3 : to run the release function connect with the  metamaskt with the account that have share defined on the

+ps 3 : to use binance :
+- create a secrets.js with the follow structure and save on the root folder ;
+{
+  "mnemonic": "YOUR 12 WORDS SECRET FROM YOUR WALLET" }
 //////////

 REFERENCES:

-- to connect metamask wallet + mint a NFT  + list NFTs minted :
+1 - to connect metamask wallet + mint a NFT  + list NFTs minted :

 1.1 ) https://youtu.be/meTpMP0J5E8